 How Moon Bay got its name… The first white child born in the Bega Valley, Caroline Moon, was born here when her parents landed with a flock of sheep en route from Camden near Sydney, to Kameruka Estate inland at Candelo.

-Moon Bay is not patrolled.
+Moon Bay is not patrolled and has no amenities.

 Nelson Lake Road, via Tathra-Bermagui Road, just north of Tathra.